kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 newly identified preemptions, if needed), setting the `Admitted` condition to True.

-If any check is switched to "False", with reason "Reject" or "Retry", the workload is either completely rejected or switched back to suspend state (with retry delay).
+If any check is switched to `Retry` state, the Workload will be requeued or deactivated, with respect to the `AdmissionCheckRetryStrategy.defaultRequeuingStrategy` defined in Kueue's global Configuration.
+If the Workload is requeued, controller should update Workload's
+`.status.requeueState` accordingly.
+If the limit of number of retries has been surpassed, the controller will mark the check as `Rejected`, which will result with eviction and deactivation of the Workload.

 Setting reason to BookQuotaRequired (while keeping condition as "Unknown") means that some other, external quota is reached and Kueue should try to preempt some workloads, before the check can